 The CEMP is both Operations and Planning oriented.
-The CEMP addresses mitigation, preparedness, response, and recovery.
-The CEMP defines the roles of county, city, elected officials and volunteer agencies through the Basic Plan and Annexes.
-The Annexes further explain the 21 Emergency Support Functions (ESF's), disaster mitigation and recovery.
+It addresses mitigation, preparedness, response, and recovery.
+It also defines the roles of elected county and city officials as well as volunteer agencies through the Basic Plan and Annexes.
+The Annexes further explain the 21 Emergency Support Functions (ESFs), disaster mitigation, and recovery.
 This is done in concert with the State of Florida's CEMP and the Federal Government's National Response Framework in order to establish a level of operational continuity.
 The CEMP is functional in a multi-jurisdictional setting where cross-jurisdiction coordination is required.
-This is achieved through the use of the National Incident Management System (NIMS), explained below, supplemented by the Incident Command System (ICS).
+This is achieved through the use of the National Incident Management System (NIMS), supplemented by the Incident Command System (ICS).